Eeems-Org/remarkable.guide/src/guide/software/screens.rst

   changescrn -b

 The backed up files are stored to ``/opt/usr/share/backupscrns``.
-Backing up a second time will overwrite the initial backup, so only run it once after installing or :ref:`reenabling toltec after a system upgrade <toltec-reenable>`.
+This is done automatically when installing changescrn with toltec.
+Backing up a second time will overwrite the initial backup, so you should only do this if there is something wrong with your existing backup, and you know your current splash screens are stock.

 Restoring System Splash Screens from Backup
 ===========================================